2025 Gun Bills updated Saturday, 8 March at 9:19 AM

 Rep. Jake Fitsemanu (D)

-Makes it an "infraction" (about like a parking ticket) if someone under 18 merely possesses a toy gun with the federally required orange markings painted over.
+Makes it an "infraction" (about like a parking ticket) if someone under 18 merely possesses a toy gun "in a public place" with the federally required orange markings painted over.
 But, only if they have previously been given a warning IN WRITING by police that such possession is illegal.

 This is mere possession only, not using it to threaten people or anything, just having it.
 And, it is not an offense for someone 18 or older to have the same thing.